 Herpes zoster, also known as shingles or zoster, is a viral infection caused by the same virus that causes chicken pox.
 Anyone who has had chicken pox can develop herpes zoster.
-The virus remains dormant (inactive), in certain nerve cells of the body, and when it reactivates it causes zoster.
-About 20 percent of those people who have had chicken pox will get zoster.
-Most people get zoster only once.
+The virus remains dormant (inactive) and when it reactivates it causes shingles.

 Great care is needed if the blisters involve the eye because permanent eye damage can result.
 Blisters on the tip of the nose signal possible eye involvement.

-Zoster is much less contagious than chicken pox.
-Persons with zoster can transmit the virus if blisters are broken.
-Newborns or those with decreased immunity are at the highest risk for contracting chicken pox from someone who has zoster.
+Persons with shingles can transmit the virus.
+Newborns or those with decreased immunity are at the highest risk for contracting chicken pox from someone who has shingles.

 What about treatment?

-Zoster usually clears on its own in a few weeks and seldom recurs.
-Pain relievers and cool compresses are helpful in drying the blisters.
-If diagnosed early, oral anti-viral drugs can be prescribed to decrease both viral shedding and the duration of skin lesions.
+If diagnosed early, oral anti-viral medications can be prescribed to decrease both viral shedding and the duration of skin lesions.
 The earlier the treatment is started the better.
+We recommend the shingles vaccine for individuals ages 50 and older and adults who have weakened immune systems.

 Schedule your Appointment